flankiee/FPGA-Blakecoin-Miner/README.md

 the fpgaminer bitcoin thread https://bitcointalk.org/index.php?topic=9047.0 and ngzhang for his Icarus/Lancelot boards and github.
 Not forgetting bluedragon747 for blakecoin!

-Ports are available for icarus/lancelot, ztex 1.15x, 1.15y and Cairnsmore CM1.
+###Ports are available for icarus/lancelot, ztex 1.15x, 1.15y and Cairnsmore CM1.
-The code currently achieves around 780MHash/s at 195Mhz on the lancelot board and around 1.5Gh/s on the quad boards (1.15y, CM1).
+The code currently achieves:
+around 780MHash/s at 195Mhz on the lancelot board around 1.5Gh/s on the quad boards (1.15y, CM1).
 All code is in the experimental folder and the bitstreams links for download are in bitstreams.txt

 All are supported by a modified cgminer 3.1.1 for use solo or on pool, there is also a python miner for the Icarus/Lancelot board (solo mining, or pool via getwork only).

+###Performance
+'''
+800MH/s on a Lancelot Dual Spartan-6 LX150 Development Board
+1.6GH/s on a ZTEX USB-FPGA 1.15y Quad Spartan-6 LX150 Development Board
+1.5GH/s on a Enterpoint Cairnsmore 1 Quad Spartan-6 LX150 Development Board
+360MH/s on a ZTEX USB-FPGA 1.15x Spartan-6 LX150 Development Board
+'''